shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/cross-project-workflow.md

 ## Best Practice

-Cross Project workflows for ShotGrid supports re-using, sharing and working with assets across multiple projects.
-The most common method is a single "Asset Library" project.
+Cross Project workflows in ShotGrid lets you re-use, share and work with assets across multiple projects.
+The most common method is to use a single "Asset Library" project.
 While we still recommend using a singular "Library" project to keep it simple, ShotGrid also allows you to link Assets across multiple active projects.

 There are 2 main ways we see studios re-using assets.
 Some studios may have flexibility and can re-use a source asset "as is".
-Other studios may have limitations or restrictions based on their projects and pipeline.
+Other studios may have limitations or restrictions based on their projects and pipeline and will want to copy and asset over into a project and use it from there.

 * **Direct Reference** - Re-use a source asset as is.
 If that asset changes, you can keep your version or update to the latest version.
-* **Duplicating or Forking** - Import from another project (breaking any link) and build upon or take control and save to your current project
+* **Duplicating or Forking** - Import from another project (breaking any link) and build upon or take control and save to your current project.